Steel City derby: Famous matches

 The most famous match at Bramall Lane was on 8 September 1951, an encounter United won 7–3 in front of a crowd of 51,075.
 Wednesday scored after just ninety seconds through Thomas, but goals from Derek Hawksworth and Harold Brook gave United a 2–1 interval lead which would have been greater if McIntosh in the Wednesday goal had not saved a Fred Furniss penalty.
 Dennis Woodhead equalised for Wednesday after sixty minutes, but in rapid succession, Alf Ringstead, Hawksworth and Ringstead again, and Fred Smith scored for United, Woodhead pulled one back for Wednesday before Brook made the score 7–3.

+In February 1967, broadcasting history was made when the derby at Bramall Lane was shown live on Pay-TV.
+United’s Bill Punton scored the only goal in the first pay-per-view League game on British television, and only the second to be televised live.
+The coverage was available to around 700 subscribers in the Sheffield area, who had to pay ten shillings (50p) for the privilege of watching.

 The "Boxing Day Massacre" was a match played on 26 December 1979.
 Sheffield Wednesday won 4–0, with goals from Ian Mellor, Terry Curran, Mark Smith and Jeff King.
 The United side at the time were top of the league, while Wednesday were 4th in the table.
 Sheffield Wednesday were promoted at the end of the season.

 On 3 April 1993, the two teams met in the FA Cup semi-finals.
 The game was scheduled to be played at Elland Road while the other semi between Arsenal and Tottenham Hotspur was to be played at Wembley.
 However The Football Association was forced to move the fixture to Wembley due to extreme pressure from the fans of both teams.
 The match itself proved to be a classic, with Wednesday winning 2–1 after extra-time.
 Chris Waddle and Mark Bright scoring for Wednesday, and Alan Cork scoring for United.
 The match was watched by 75,364 spectators.